S-Dey/log-analysis/README.md

 3. Download the latest version of Python 3 from [here](https://www.python.org/downloads/), and install it.

-4. Clone or download [this](https://github.com/udacity/fullstack-nanodegree-vm) repository.
+4. Clone or download the Vagrant VM configuration file from [here](https://github.com/udacity/fullstack-nanodegree-vm).

 5. Open the above directory and navigate to the `vagrant/` sub-directory.